Code-Institute-Submissions/first-milestone-antonio/README.md

     - For the project i used **Freefrontend** resource to find an animated Gallery.

 - [Stackoverflow](https://stackoverflow.com)
-    - For the project i used **stackoverflow** community to find a scroll down script for my project.
+    - For the project i used **stackoverflow** community to find a scroll down script for my project and other CSS and HTML iusses.

 ## Testing